List of films considered the worst: Howard the Duck (1986)

 The film has since become a cult classic.
 Ishtar has seen a minor critical re-evaluation from some critics like Richard Brody, and directors Quentin Tarantino, Edgar Wright, and Martin Scorsese have praised it in interviews.
-Gary Larson, who initially lampooned the movie in The Far Side, said he regrets writing that cartoon because he based it solely off of Ishtar's reputation, and that he enjoyed it when he later watched it.
-To date it is the only cartoon he has publicly admitted to regreting.
+Gary Larson, who initially lampooned the movie in The Far Side, said he regrets writing that cartoon because he based it solely on Ishtar's reputation, and that he enjoyed the film when he later watched it.
+As of December 2022, it is the only cartoon he has publicly admitted to regretting.
 Defenders argue that the studio did not back May, resulting in a public relations disaster before it was released in theaters.
 Joe Queenan compared the film to another comedy film considered the worst, Gigli, and wrote that although it was considered one of the worst films ever made at the time of its release, it "has several comic moments" and does not get worse on subsequent viewings, unlike Gigli.